 Host sites can opt to use their own systems for registering learners at their workshops, or we can set up a registration page using Eventbrite.

-Workshop Administrators will have log in credentials from the Carpentries.
+The Workshop Administration Team will have log in credentials from The Carpentries.
 They will give hosts of individual events access to log in to that event only.

 Contact firstname.lastname@example.org with questions about logging in.

 You will see Live, Draft, and Past workshops.
 To create a new event, you can use one of the existing drafts as a template.
 Click on “Drafts.”

 Select “Manage” under the template for the appropriate Carpentries lesson program.